-The Council will introduce a special appropriation to the Office of the County Executive's FY22 Operating Budget in the amount of \$250,000 to fund the ongoing work of ELE4A related to the audit of the Montgomery County Police Department and the Task Force to Reimagine Public Safety.
-The public hearing is tentatively scheduled for December 7, 2021.
-The special appropriation has been referred to the Joint Public Safety and Government Operations & Fiscal Policy Committee.
+The Council will hold a public hearing on a special appropriation to the Office of the County Executive's FY22 Operating Budget in the amount of \$250,000 to fund the ongoing work of ELE4A related to the audit of the Montgomery County Police Department and the Task Force to Reimagine Public Safety.
+A Joint Public Safety and Government Operations & Fiscal Policy Committee worksession is tentatively scheduled for January 13, 2022.